apache/sedona/docs/api/sql/Raster-writer.md

 #### RS_AsPNG

 Introduction: Returns a PNG byte array, that can be written to raster files as PNGs using the [sedona function](#write-a-binary-dataframe-to-raster-files).
 This function can only accept pixel data type of unsigned integer.
+PNG can accept 1 or 3 bands of data from the raster, refer to [RS_Band](../Raster-operators/#rs_band) for more details.

 !!!Note
 	Raster having `UNSIGNED_8BITS` pixel data type will have range of `0 - 255`, whereas rasters having `UNSIGNED_16BITS` pixel data type will have range of `0 - 65535`.
 If provided pixel value is greater than either `255` for `UNSIGNED_8BITS` or `65535` for `UNSIGNED_16BITS`, then the extra bit will be truncated.